Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Results

 The simulations included a block of rock placed above the shielding with a 100~cm thickness to evaluate the induced activity at various depths in the rock.
 The total activity was calculated over the entire rock volume, however the highest activity concentration was measured on the central hot spot.
-Preliminary studies have shown that even for a shielding configuration consisting of 30 cm Fe and 90 cm of boron loaded concrete the highest central activity was less than $0.05$~Bq/g (Figure~\ref{fig:hot-spot}).
+Preliminary studies have shown that the induced activity averaged over a central 1 $m^{2}$ region is 0.028 Bq/g.
+Even for a shielding configuration consisting of 30 cm Fe and 90 cm of boron loaded concrete the highest central activity was less than $0.05$~Bq/g (Figure~\ref{fig:hot-spot}).
 This is extremely low compared to the Korean legal requirement ($10$~Bq/g) and proves that rock activation at Yemilab is not an issue.
-This favourable result is due to several factors.
-First, the sodium concentration in the rock is very low, as is the concentration of Europium.
+This favorable result is due to several factors.
+First, the sodium concentration in the rock is very low, as is the concentration of europium.
 In addition, the cobalt contamination in the rock is 5 times lower at Yemilab.